aliznayem/FEM-Plate-MZC-Python/README.md

 # FEM-Plate-MZC-Python
-Melosh and Zienkiewicz and Cheung developed a popular 4-noded plate rectangle which is known as MZC plate element.
+Melosh, Zienkiewicz and Cheung developed a popular 4-noded plate rectangle which is known as MZC plate element.
 [MAT-fem](http://www.cimne.com/mat-fem/plates.asp) developed a Matlab program for FEM analysis of thin plate with the MZC element.

 I just converted the Matlab code into Python language and added some features.